aceeric/nbodygo/README.md

 This activates the built-in Prometheus HTTP service embedded in the simulation and also activate collection and exposition of Prometheus metrics.
 If you're unfamiliar with these tools, refer to https://prometheus.io/ and https://grafana.com/.

 Metrics are exposed on port 12345.
 With metrics enabled, you can watch them this way: `watch curl -s http://localhost:12345/metrics`.
 That's  pretty bland.
-So that's where Grafana comes in: After you run the server as described above, you run another script included in this repository: `additional/scripts/start-containers`.
+So that's where Grafana comes in: After you run the server as described above, you run a script included in this repository: `additional/scripts/start-containers`.

-First you will need to edit a path in that script that matches where you cloned the git repo on your local workstation.
+First you will need to edit a path variable in that script to match where you cloned the git repo on your local workstation.
 When you run this script it starts two Docker containers and mounts the configurations needed by both Prometheus and Grafana to present the metrics exposed by the n-body sim:

 ```bash
 $ additional/scripts/start-containers